Introduction

 You need a few things to upload your app to App Store Connect.
 Checklist:

 First, you need a build of your app signed (or re-signed) with a signing identity that's fit for App Store submissions.
 App Store Connect will only accept apps that are signed using a distribution certificate, so make sure your app is signed with such a certificate.
 In case it's not, see the signing identities section of this document to learn how to get one.
-Luckily for you, the App Store Connect upload tool that comes with this toolchain allows you to re-sign already packaged apps before submission.

-You also need your app to embed a provisioning profile that has an explicit app ID in it.
-See the provisioning profiles section of this document to learn about the difference between explicit and wildcard app IDs: basically, a provisioning profile with an explicit app ID is made for one and only one app, whereas a provisioning profile with a wildcard app ID can be reused across multiple apps.
+💡 Basically, a provisioning profile with an explicit app ID is made for one single app, whereas a provisioning profile with a wildcard app ID can be reused across multiple apps.
 Apple doesn't allow the latter for App Store submissions.
 So, if your current provisioning profile is a wildcard one, you will need to create an explicit app ID for your app first, then an explicit provisioning profile out of it.

 You also need your provisioning profile to be fit for App Store submissions.
 Choose App Store (under the Distribution category) when creating such a provisioning profile.